-As the architect of the modern Olympics, Pierre de Coubertin was convinced that the demise of the ancient Games had been the result of influences outside the Games themselves-influences that had undermined both the spirit and the status of the Games.
+As the architect of the modern Olympics, Pierre de Coubertin was convinced that the demise of the ancient games had been the result of influences outside the games themselves - influences that had undermined both the spirit and the status of the games.
 In order to prevent this from happening to the modern Olympics, de Coubertin tried to ensure limited outside influence by making International Olympic Committee (IOC) members independent of influence.
 As such, they took on the position of ambassadors for Olympism to their national sporting organisations, and are independent of any national government.
-The IOC elects its own members, and is run by an elected president and an executive board from its headquarters in

-Lausanne, Switzerland.
-Coubertin's vision was of sport, and particularly Olympic sport, as a religion, a secular faith based on good sportsmanship and fair play.
-However, his motives for reviving the Games were broader than this.
-In ideal form he saw the Games as being for health and cultural progress; education and character building; international understanding and peace; equal opportunity; fair and equal competition; cultural expression; beauty and excellence; and for sport's independence as an instrument of social reform rather than government legislation.
-De Coubertin's ideals have proven to be very naive.
-Thus the organisation of the Games as contests between individuals representing specific countries or nations has often fostered intense nationalism, nullifying de Coubertin's goal of internationalism.
-That the Games were originally for men only, and in most cases middle-class white men, has meant that class, race and gender have been issues that have restricted access to the benefits of Olympic competition and Olympism to a few.
-That issues of politics, professionalism and commercialisation have continued to plague the modern Games is indicative of the fact that, no matter what De Coubertin's intentions, the unintended consequences of his philosophy have led to as many failures as successes in the achievement of his goals for the Games and for Olympism.
-The recent corruption scandal surrounding the 2002 Winter Games in Salt Lake City, Utah, the continuing problem of drugs and drug regulation, and the growth of the Games as a mass media 'event' all suggest that the Games' future is likely to look no less chequered than its past.
+The IOC elects its own members, and is run by an elected president and an executive board from its headquarters in Lausanne, Switzerland. de Coubertin's vision was of sport, and particularly Olympic sport, as a religion, a secular faith based on good sportsmanship and fair play.
+However, his motives for reviving the games were broader than this.
+In ideal form he saw the games as being for health and cultural progress; education and character building; international understanding and peace; equal opportunity; fair and equal competition; cultural expression; beauty and excellence; and for sport's independence as an instrument of social reform rather than government legislation. de Coubertin's ideals have proven to be very naive.
+Thus the organisation of the games as contests between individuals representing specific countries or nations has often fostered intense nationalism, nullifying de Coubertin's goal of internationalism.
+That the games were originally for men only, and in most cases middle-class white men, has meant that class, race and gender have been issues that have restricted access to the benefits of Olympic competition and Olympism to a few.
+That issues of politics, professionalism and commercialisation have continued to plague the modern games is indicative of the fact that, no matter what de Coubertin's intentions, the unintended consequences of his philosophy have led to as many failures as successes in the achievement of his goals for the games and for Olympism.
+The recent corruption scandal surrounding the 2002 Winter Olympics in Salt Lake City, Utah, the continuing problem of drugs and drug regulation, and the growth of the games as a mass media 'event' all suggest that the games' future is likely to look no less chequered than its past.
+In 2012 London will host the Summer Olympics.
+The benefits of the games are huge as it will allow London to regenerate the east end of the city, transform its transport infrastructure and, if the games perform profitably, leave the city with a financial legacy estimated at £,82 million.

-Further reading: Barney (1996), Gardiner (1978), Guttman (1992), MacAloon (1981), Segrave and Chu (1988), Simson and Jennings (1992)
+Further reading: Barney (1996), Barney et al. (2002), Girginov and Parry (2004), Guttmann (1992), MacAloon (1981), Miller (2003), Segrave and Chu (1988), Simson and Jennings (1992)